TrustworthyComputing/csaw_esc_2023/deliverables.md

-Lastly, teams should **create a poster and a 10-minute powerpoint presentation to be in-person** for the live finals that take place on November 9-12.
+Lastly, teams should **create a poster and a 10-minute powerpoint presentation to be in-person** during the live finals that take place on November 8-11.
 Teams should bring their printed poster to the finals.

 The report, powerpoint and poster presentations should include a description of your setup and tools that you used, a brief overview of the challenges and a detailed